Mystery shopping

 Mystery shoppers typically mirror common consumer behaviors to test the consistency of the habits deemed important to a specific brand or industry.
 Mystery shoppers, who primarily operate as independent contractors or gig workers, submit detailed reports and feedback about their experiences.

+The method is also used by marketing research companies to gather specific information about a market or competitors, including products and services.

-Mystery shopping can take the form of physical visits to business premises, or calling companies to evaluate their customer experience often called mystery calling or Customer Experience Research Calling (CXR Calling).
+Mystery shopping can take the form of physical visits to business premises, or calling companies to evaluate their customer experience (often called mystery calling or customer experience research calling).

 Industries and common usage

 Mystery shopping assessments and reports range from simple questionnaires to audio and video recordings.
 This type of market research can be used in any industry, from B2C and B2B, although B2B is rare.
 Mystery shoppers interact with and report on a wide range of businesses and services, including gas stations, automotive dealerships, transportation services, real estate and property management firms, movie theaters, health and fitness clubs, insurance products, roadside assistance, health care products and providers for both humans and pets, assisted living facilities, and funeral homes.
 However, the most common industries that utilize this research method are retail, hospitality and travel, restaurants and fast-food chains, banking, and e-commerce.